 Then the alien ships start attack all around the world, with the biggest group being in Metropolis, and Earth gets a message from an alien named Tyrell.
 Despite the name, no, he’s not Black.
 He looks like this:

 He reveals that he’s searching for the last survivor of Krypton.
 Clark finally puts on the Superman costume and flies to confront Tyrell, who tells him his background.
 He’s from a planet called Dheron, which developed in the same solar system as Krypton, and every 20 years when their planets orbits would synch up, the two planets would go to war.
 This stopped either one from developing long-rang space travel capabilities (I guess that’s a good enough explanation for why Kryptonians never discovered Earth before).
-Tyrell said that one day “They” came (we don’t know who, that’s kept a mystery) to Dheron and makes some kind of deal with the planet’s population, in exchange for giving them the means to blow up Krypton, they would have to do…something (that’s not revealed either).
+Tyrell said that one day “They” came (we don’t know who, that’s kept a mystery) to Dheron and made some kind of deal with the planet’s population, in exchange for giving them the means to blow up Krypton, they would have to do…something (that’s not revealed either).
 So Dheron uses this big machine to blow up Krypton, but when it was found out that one spaceship, Superman’s, escaped, Tyrell was put in charge of tracking him down, because no Kryptonians must be allowed to survive, and he has spent the past two decades searching the galaxy for him, destroying other planets along the way.
 Now they are planning to kill Superman and blow up Earth too.

 So there’s a fight, Superman is losing, but gets some help from Lois and Jimmy, and then his spaceship activates and flies to him and he uses it to destroy Tyrell’s command ship, with Tyrell inside (yep, I guess Superman kills him).
 The spaceship then takes him to the North Pole, where it builds a Fortress for him, and tells Superman that his mission is To Survive.
 To Use Your Powers Well and Wisely.
 And To Avenge The Murder of Your Homeworld.